thayakawa-gh/OpenADAPT/README.md

 target_link_libraries(YOUR_PACKAGE_NAME PRIVATE OpenADAPT::OpenADAPT)
 ```

 The test and example codes are built by adding `-DBUILD_TEST=ON` and `-DBUILD_EXAMPLES=ON` to the cmake command, respectively.
-Note that GTest, yaml-cpp and matplot++ are required for these builds.
+Note that GTest and yaml-cpp are required for these builds.

 ### Include ADAPT